The Other (comics)

 The Other (Ero) is a fictional character appearing in American comic books published by Marvel Comics.
 A nigh-omnipotent physical embodiment of Spider-Man's spider-powers, it initially takes the form of Miss Arrow, before the reality alternation of "One More Day" leads it to take Kaine Parker and MC2 Peter Parker as hosts, opposing Morlun, the Inheritors, and Shathra.

 Publication history

 The Other was created by Peter David, Mike Wieringo, and Todd Nauck, and first appeared in Friendly Neighborhood Spider-Man #4 (Jan 2006).

 Fictional character biography

 The Other

 During the events of The Other, Spider-Man is killed in battle with Morlun.
 However, his body is later discovered as a sack of skin; Spider-Man had shed his skin and created a 'cocoon' under the Brooklyn Bridge, which he later emerged from, completely healed of his prior wounds.
 Thus, Spider-Man had 'conquered' death.

 Meanwhile, in Stark Tower, pirate spiders begin eating Peter's old dead body.
 When Spider-Man returns, the top of Stark Tower is covered in webbing.
 Inside the tower, Spider-Man discovers that pirate spiders had consumed his skin.
 Sated on his flesh, the spiders form into a body of their own, female in opposition to Spider-Man's male.

-Declaring itself to be Spider-Man's "Other", the creature explained to Peter that it exists because Peter was supposed to die, but did not.
-To maintain "balance", the creature had arrived to become his opposite, as well as his equal, and would evolve as he evolved, or die as he would die.
-It then escapes down a drain.